-How to create the greatest customer experience ever.
-Here are five simple starting places to help you differentiate your business.
+Create the greatest customer experience ever.
+Here are five simple starting places to help you differentiate your business from your competitor.

 Do you have a small business that’s struggling to differentiate itself?
 Is your service acceptable, but still well short of even your own expectations?